bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 Jeremy Rubin: 00:35:04

-Gotcha, so I guess if I could restate it, there's no amount of money that would make me not lose my keys every time I'm at home and I put my keys somewhere.
+Got you, so I guess if I could restate it, there's no amount of money that would make me not lose my keys every time I'm at home and I put my keys somewhere.
-So it's not really, there's a question of How much money would you pay to solve this problem?
+So there's a question of how much money would you pay to solve this problem?
 And there's a question of like can people actually solve this problem?

 Lisa Neigut: 00:35:20

-Wait, okay, so what do you can you restate the question about the keys thing?
+Wait, okay, so can you restate the question about the keys thing?
-I don't quite
+I don't quite follow.

 Jeremy Rubin: 00:35:24

-I just mean like you know like you go home And then you like you know lose track of your stuff or like you you know You get a you know in this context a database corruption And so there's really a question of things that economically might be in your interest to pay for and things that are just like, even if they're in your economic interest, might be operationally hard for you to do, like not losing your belongings.
+I just mean like you know like you go home and then you like you know lose track of your stuff or like, you get a you know in this context a database corruption.
+And so there's really a question of things that economically might be in your interest to pay for and things that are just like, even if they're in your economic interest, might be operationally hard for you to do, like not losing your belongings.

 Lisa Neigut: 00:35:44